ilVecc/yumift/README.md

 When you're done, connect the YuMi via the service port (`XP23` label).
 This will set YuMi as the DHCP server of the network, with IP `192.168.125.1`.
-If you instead want to use YuMi with the WAN port, you must change its IP when launching `yumi_controller/launch/use_real.launch` using the parameter `ip:=X.X.X.X`.
+If you instead want to use YuMi with the WAN port, you must change its IP when launching `yumi_controller/launch/use_real.launch` using the parameter `ip:=X.X.X.X`, and don't forget to change the IPs of the F/T sensors.

 Finally, use `start_egm.py` to open a connection with YuMi.
 Also, don't forget to change velocity limits in the EGM config to suit your need;